TEConnectivity/FrameWeaver/README.md

 ## Hosted MQTT Broker

 If no MQTT Broker are available on the network, Frameweaver can host it.
-To make use of it, configure the MQTT input&output to `localhost`
+To make use of it, configure the MQTT input & output to `localhost`

 # Docker usage

+An image is already available to be used, hosted on Github Container Registry :

+    docker run -p 1883:1883 -p 8080:8080 ghcr.io/teconnectivity/frameweaver

 ## Build instructions